DarrenPaulWright/less-themes-webpack-plugin/README.md

 ## Compatibility
 Requires:
-- webpack 4+
+- webpack 5+
-- node 8.5.0+
+- node 10+

-Since this library uses [postcss-loader](https://github.com/postcss/postcss-loader) you must have a postcss.config.js in the root of your project for this plugin to work.
+For webpack 4 use less-themes-webpack-plugin@1.5.1

-You also need to install [Less](https://github.com/less/less.js).
+Since this library uses [postcss-loader](https://github.com/postcss/postcss-loader) you must have a postcss config in the root of your project for this plugin to work.

-This way you can control exactly which version you need.
+This library has a peer dependency of [Less](https://github.com/less/less.js).

 This plugin automatically adds its own loader and:
 - [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin)